evmts/tevm-monorepo/packages/state/docs/functions/shallowCopy.md

 > **shallowCopy**(`baseState`): () => [`BaseState`](../type-aliases/BaseState.md)

-Returns a new instance of the ForkStateManager with the same opts and all storage copied over
+Returns a new instance of the ForkStateManager with the same opts but no storage copied over

 ## Parameters